cuygur/explorewanchain/community/mywanwallet.md

   ![](media/trezormww11.jpg)

 11. Finally a pop-up window will display all of your transaction details.
-Please check all the details to make sure they are correct, and click the green button with the text "Send Transaction" to complete your transaction.
+Please check all the details to make sure they are correct, and click the green button with the text "Yes, I am sure!
+Make transaction." to complete your transaction.

   ![](media/trezormww12.jpg)